 Gate City residents were fond of rural retreats in the late nineteenth century.
 By maintaining separate urban and rural homes, residents could retreat to the countryside for weekends and holidays and enjoy wholesome living and cool nights.
 Perhaps Walter McAdoo had a modest farmhouse constructed in the 1890s as part of his retirement from the hotel.
 The location of the house at the crest of a broad hill supports such a theory, as early builders pragmatically selected the highest (and driest) sites for construction.

-If an earlier house stood on the site, it was heavily remodeled by McAdoo’s son William by 1912.
+If an earlier house stood on the site, it was heavily remodeled by McAdoo’s son William Dalton McAdoo (1878-1947) in 1912.
 William was also a real estate developer, having constructed an office tower on South Elm Street and City Directories indicate that William was living along North Elm Street by 1913.
 With no other streets yet laid-out, North Elm Street was the nearest reference.
 Additionally, a 1916 plat map of the “Country Club Development” along Country Club Drive references the location of the “W. D. McAdoo Home” in 1916.

 The earliest sections of Irving Park were initiated in 1911, and these first lots were centered south of the McAdoo tract.
 The second phase of development, with associations to the noted landscape architect John Nolen, was laid out in the mid-1910s, and included much of the McAdoo tract, but not the land around the house.
 Wentworth Drive was likely a slightly later phase, in which the core of old farm was redeveloped around the house.